 You'll also need model releases for when you photograph someone and want to use their images to advertise your business, or to sell their images to a company.

 The good news is that I'll take care of all the contracts you'll need.
-I've already written them for you and I'll sell them to you for just $15.
-Yep, just $15 🙂 Download them here.
+I've already written them for you and I'll sell them to you really cheap.
+Download them here.
 I spent dozens of hours writing them (I'm an attorney), but I make them really inexpensive because I want every photographer to have access to good contracts.
-If you were to come to me as a legal client, I'd charge you $250 PER CONTRACT, and the $15 bundle I'm selling has several contracts in it.
+If you were to come to me as a legal client, I'd charge you $250 PER CONTRACT, and the inexpensive bundle I'm selling has several contracts in it.
 You're welcome.

 There is NOTHING you can do in setting up a photography business that will protect you better than having a simple contract with every single client!!!
 If you ever have any issue with your photography business, I guarantee the first thing out of your lawyer's mouth will be “Please tell me you had a contract!”
 It's such a simple thing to do, and will provide you a lot of peace by knowing you're doing things right.

 Maintaining an LLC

 Just setting up your LLC is only part of the battle.
 If you don't maintain your LLC, it will be worth nothing.
 The most important thing you can do is to keep your personal and business finances separate, but we've already discussed that.

 The next steps are for more advanced users.
 First, you'll want to keep corporate minutes.
 Once or twice a year, sit down with your spouse and a Google Doc and just have a meeting about the business.
 Write down your plans for the next year, review your financial position, etc. Some states allow you to file those minutes with the state, but at least take the minutes and keep them.
 It makes it look more like a legitimate business.